Liuliangqi/Whethey_Android/README.md

 # Whethey_Android
 Weather Forecast Application

+Add two new functions: show temperature Daily and Hourly used ListActivity and RecyclerView

 This application used Dark Sky API to request for weather information

 And used OkHttp, Butterknife